JoshuaGrams/JoshuaGrams/noreaster-2018.md

 title: Nor'Easter 2018 Games
 layout: default
 ---
-I'm taking five games to demonstrate.
-One that I wrote solo, two that I collaborated on, and two by my brother Ross.
+I'm demonstrating five games: one that I wrote solo, two that I collaborated on, and two by my brother [Ross](http://rossgrams.com/).

 ## Variations on Rockdodger